 Have Lendlease's shares ever split?

 Lendlease's shares were split on 28 February 2010.

 Lendlease share price volatility

-Lendlease Group provides property and infrastructure solutions in Australia, Asia, Europe, and the Americas.
+Lendlease Group operates as an integrated real estate and investment in Australia, Asia, Europe, and the Americas.
 It operates through Development, Construction, and Investments segments.
-The Development segment develops communities, inner city mixed use developments, apartments, retirement, retail, commercial assets, and social and economic infrastructure.
-The Construction segment provides project management, design, and construction services primarily in the infrastructure, defense, mixed use, commercial, and residential sectors.
+The Development segment develops inner-city mixed-use developments, apartments, communities, retirement, retail, commercial assets, and social and economic infrastructure.
+The Construction segment provides project management, design, and construction services primarily in the commercial, residential, mixed use, defense, and social infrastructure sectors.
 The Investments segment owns and/or manages investments, including property and infrastructure co-investments, retirement livings, and the U.S. military housings.
+It also offers project management, design, and construction services.
 Lendlease Group was founded in 1958 and is headquartered in Barangaroo, Australia.